rabbitmq/rabbitmq-website/site/mqtt.md

 Note that:

-* The authenticated user must exist in the configured authentication / authorisation backend(s).
+* The authenticated user must exist in the configured authentication / authorization backend(s).
 * Clients **must not** supply username and password.

 You can optionally specify a virtual host for a client certificate by using the `mqtt_default_vhosts`